 Introduction to Analytical Chemistry and its interdisciplinary nature.Concept of sampling.
 Importance of accuracy, precision and sources of error in analytical measurements.
 Presentation of experimental data and results, from the point of view of significant figures.

 Analysis of soil, water and food products

-Composition of soil, Concept of pH and pH measurement, Complexometric titrations, Chelation, Chelating agents, use of indicators a.
+Composition of soil, Concept of pH and pH measurement, Complexometric titrations, a.
 Determination of pH of soil samples.